Shelburne County is home to the Lobster Capital of Canada

 Simple & Delicious Steamed Lobster

-- Fill large pot with 4 inches of water.
-Add salt to water and bring to a boil.
+- Fill a large pot with 4 inches of water.
+Add salt to the water and bring to a boil.

 - Put live lobsters in boiling water head first.
 (Be sure to remove the bands from the lobster’s claws before placing in water!)

 - Cover.
 Steam lobsters for approximately 20 minutes until done.
 (Local method of testing the lobsters to see if they are done – grab hold of the antenna and give a good shake if it comes out, they are done!)

 - Use lobster crackers (or nutcrackers) to shell lobsters.

 - Dip lobster meat in melted butter and enjoy!